MatheusJuski/Email-Scheduler/README.md

 Automated Email Scheduler in Python

 This is a simple Python project that allows you to automatically send emails based on a schedule, using data from a CSV file.
-It is ideal for learning and showcasing your skills in automation, data handling, and scripting.
+It is ideal for learning and showcasing my skills in automation, data handling, and scripting.

 Purpose: